xeonrapture/webrunning-2.0-gear-generator/README.md

 All this is part of the [Xeon Rapture](https://publish.obsidian.md/xeonrapture/xr/Xeon+Rapture) project!

-Click [here](https://forms.gle/Ptyf1a82r9AZLhgR7) to give feedback.
+Click [here](https://forms.gle/Ptyf1a82r9AZLhgR7) to give feedback on this code or any part of the XR project.